Prevention of Cardiomyopathy

 Can psychological stress trigger or worsen cardiomyopathy symptoms?

 Yes.
-Chronic stress can elevate cortisol levels in the body, increasing cardiac load and potentially triggering arrhythmias.
-It is recommended to manage stress through mindfulness meditation, regular exercise, and adequate sleep, and to seek psychological counseling or pharmacological assistance if necessary.
+Long-term stress can elevate cortisol levels, increase cardiac workload, and potentially induce arrhythmias.
+Managing stress through mindfulness meditation, regular exercise, and adequate sleep is recommended.
+Psychological counseling or medication may be necessary if stress is severe.

 Cardiomyopathy